Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework/README.md

 dependencies as appropriate.

 1. Download the `on-deploy-scripts-framework.ui-1.0.0.zip` package under the `releases/aem62` folder
-1. Upload the packages to AEM author via CRX package manager and install
+1. Upload the package to an AEM author instance via CRX package manager and install
-1. Upload the packages to AEM publish via CRX package manager and install
+1. Upload the package to an AEM publish instance via CRX package manager and install

 ## How to install from sources